baraksu/ArrayGame/README.md

 ⠀

-Now it calculates the sum of Array1:
+Now it calculates the sum of Array1 (using the formula mentioned above):
 ```
 1 + 2 + 3 + 4 = 10
 ```

-The missing number is 10-sum which is:
+The missing number is 10 minus sum which is:
 ```
 10 - 8 = 2
 ```